Divorce Litigation on the North Shore

 Whether you are splitting up after a short marriage or ending a decades-long partnership, the decisions made early shape everything that follows.
 Brigantine Law represents North Shore clients through every type of divorce, from straightforward uncontested separations to complex high-asset matters involving business interests and financial concealment.

 We approach every case with one goal: the best achievable outcome for you, pursued through the most efficient and least damaging process available.
 The sooner you understand your options, the more control you have over what comes next.
 Whether your divorce is contested or settled, we bring the full depth of our experience to every phase, from initial petition through final decree.
+And however hard things get, you will never be left guessing: we explain every step in plain English, and you will always know where your case stands.

 High-asset divorce: Founder and Managing Director Clinton Dalton spent years with the U.S. Department of Defense tracing hidden financial assets.
 That forensic expertise transfers directly to complex divorce, where financial concealment is common and having an attorney who knows how to find it makes a decisive difference.